 Yamas: learn and apply five social restraints - universal ethical behavior toward others.

 Asana: caring for the physical body through posture practice.
 We will practice prone, supine poses, seated poses, standing, balancing, inverted and restorative postures.

 Pranayama: regulation of breathing.
 We will learn energizing and calming breath exercises.

 Pratyahara: drawing attention inwardly, away from sensory distractions.

 Dharana: concentration on a single pointed focus in preparation for meditation.
 The breath will be the primary focal point for this practice.

 Samadhi: I AM.
 This is not a practice that can be taught, only rediscovered.

 A dedicated student of yoga since 1999, I have been leading yoga classes and playshops since 2006 and retreats since 2011.
 I earned my 200 hour teacher certification at Kripalu Center for Yoga and Health, am a registered yoga teacher (E-RYT) with the Yoga Alliance, a LifeForce Yoga Level 1 and 2 practitioner, studied Integrative Yoga Therapy and completed a 180 hour training Thai Yoga therapist certificate through Blue Lotus Thai.
 In 2012, I co-founded Sacred Breath Healing Studies, and studied and taught the art of Thai yoga massage for five years with Kelly Kempter, RTT, LMT, CPMT.
-I began teaching at Washtenaw Community College in the spring of 2014.
+I taught a two credit course on the philosophy and practice of Hatha Yoga at Washtenaw Community College from 2014-2021.
 My Hatha yoga classes are moderately paced with an invitation to practice gentle or vigorous variations of classic postures, with attention to breath regulation, meditation, ethics and philosophy.
-My two credit course at Washtenaw Community College is suitable for beginning and intermediate level students.
 For more about my professional training, visit my About page.